-2. Does not have the same narcotic effects and provides a stable means to permanently quit your opiate addiction.
+2. Does not have powerful narcotic effects and provides a stable means to quit your opiate addiction or dependency.

 3. Is very hard to overdose on (unless taken intravenously or with Benzodiazepines) and helps block other opiates from having any effect on your brain.